serjant/django-mail-template/README.md

 # Django mail template

+A very simple Django application for:

+* Provide *basic template* features for mails subjects and bodies.

+* Provide needed infrastructure to let administrative users create/edit mails used by applications.

+## Description

-Application to create mails templates with context variables and then send mails with context variables replaced with values.
+``django_mail_template`` is a very simple application to create mails templates with context variables, and then send mails with context variables replaced with values.
 Mails templates are created with *Django admin interface*.

-For example, if context variables are: *first_name* and *last_name*, while cycling a collection of people (clients, providers, and like) is possible to send a mail to each of them using their first name and last name to replace the context variables in each mail.
+For example, if context variables are: *first_name* and *last_name*, while cycling a collection of people (clients, providers, and like) is possible to send a mail to each of them using their first name and last name to replace the context variables in *MailTemplate* body or subject:

+``Dear {first_name} {last_name} have a great new year!!!``

-Also a double mapping between a mail template and process configuration make possible to change the used mail template in a process at run time from admin GUI.
+Also with indirect use between *MailTemplate* and *Configuration* is possible to change at run time the mail template mapped to a piece of code through a *Configuration* instance.

-For example, two mail template are created: one with christmas greeting text and subject, and other mail template with the same but for new year greeting.
+For example, create two mail template: one with christmas greeting text and subject, and other mail template with new year greeting text and subject.
 Then the same process (code) used in upper example can be used to send christmas and new year greeting to all people.

-Change which mail template is used by which process at *Django admin interface* (or make your own views).
+Change which mail template is used by which process in *Django admin interface*.

 #### Works with: